 Yes.
 FAFSA on the Web allows you to correct your processed Free Application for Federal Student Aid (FAFSA), regardless of the type of application you filed.
-The only requirement is that you have a FAFSA ID.
+The only requirement is that you have an FSA ID.

 Not yet.
 Even though you have a confirmation number, you cannot submit a second correction until the first one is processed and your Student Aid Report (SAR) is generated.
 Your first correction should be processed within 3-5 days and you can make another correction after that time.